holochain/holochain/docs/specs/src/hwp_2_overview.md

   atomically recording the Action in their history through Countersigning.
 Countersigning can also be seen as an affordance in the system for "micro-consensus" when that is necessary.

+[^headers]: In many cryptographic systems hash-chains are thought of as having
+    "headers" and "entries".
+Historically in Holochain development we also originally used that nomenclature, but realized that the name "header" comes from an implementation detail in building hash chains.
+Ontologically what's actually happening is that in building such intrinsic integrity data structures, not only must we record the "content" of what is to be written, but we must also record data about the act of writing itself, i.e. who is doing the writing, when they did so, and what they previously wrote.
+Thus, in keeping with the core ontology of agent-centricity we switched to using the term "Action" instead of Header, but we retain the name Entry for that which is written.

 ### The Distributed Ledger